Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Consensus

 A system used by [validators](#validator) or miners to agree that each [block](#blocks) of transactions in a [blockchain](#blockchain) is correct.
-The Daodiseo blockchain uses the Tendermint consensus.
+The ODISEO blockchain uses the Tendermint consensus.
 Validators earn [rewards](#rewards) for participating in consensus.
 Visit the [Tendermint official documentation site](https://docs.tendermint.com/) for more information.

 ## Cosmos-SDK

-The open-source framework the Daodiseo blockchain is built on.
+The open-source framework the ODISEO blockchain is built on.
 For more information, check out the [Cosmos SDK Documentation](https://docs.cosmos.network/).

 ## dApp